6 Free and Paid Social Media Analytics Tools

 1. Google Analytics

 We can’t talk about analytics without talking about Google Analytics, and it’s our top choice because it’s powerful and free.
-Most people think of Google Analytics as a tool to analyze website performance, but it also holds a lot of information about social media.
+Most people think of Google Analytics as a tool to analyse website performance, but it also holds a lot of information about social media.

 Using Google Analytics, you can tell how a user is interacting with your site, with details like pages-per-session and average session duration.
 The Social Pages report will tell you which pages on your site get the most attention with social media traffic.